 - Phone our dedicated repairs line.
 This takes you straight through to the repairs desk.
 The line can be very busy so you may find it best to avoid phoning in the morning after a weekend or holiday or at 12.00 noon on a Wednesday after the office has been closed. - Tell your Housing Officer or Housing Assistant if you happen to see them.
-They will be happy to take details from you. - Use our web portal to report a repair on-line.
+They will be happy to take details from you. - Use our website, which will allow the details to be e-mailed to us.

-Whichever way you choose, we try to take contact details in case any facts need to be checked and to agree an access time, which is convenient to you.
+Whichever way you choose, we try to take contact details in case any facts need to be checked and to agree an access time which is convenient to you.